Forthcoming at Political Research Quarterly

 In this article we use precinct level election and demographic data to estimate Latino 2016 presidential general election votes in Arizona, Florida, North Carolina, and Texas.
 We find that Trump won an estimated 16% of the Latino vote, a historic low and well below Exit Poll estimates.

-With Sergio Garcia Rios and Francisco Pedraza (Under review)
+With Sergio Garcia Rios and Francisco Pedraza (Revise and Resubmit)